A non-asymptotic approach for model selection via penalization in high-dimensional mixture of experts models: Notation and framework

-We consider an extension of the MoE model of \cite{xu1995alternative}, which extended the original MoE from \cite{jacobs1991adaptive} to a regression setting.
-More specifically, we consider the following GLoME model, defined by \eqref{eq_define_GLoME}, which is motivated by an inverse regression framework where the role of input and response variables should be exchanged such that $\Yv$ becomes the covariates and $\Xv$ plays the role of a multivariate response.
-Then its corresponding conditional density is defined as follows:
+Motivated by an inverse regression framework, where the role of predictor and response variables will be exchanged such that $\Yv $ becomes the input and $\Xv$ plays the role of a multivariate output, we consider GLoME and BLoME models with inverse conditional probability density functions (PDFs) of the form \eqref{eq_define_GLoME}.
+This construction goes back to the work of \cite{li1991sliced,xu1995alternative,deleforge2015high,perthame2018inverse}, and is very useful in a high-dimensional regression context, where typically $D \gg L$.
+In this way, we define PDF of $\Xv$ conditional on $\Yv=\yv$ as follows: